Compute

 2. Click the name of the target CCE cluster to go to the cluster console.

-3. In the navigation pane on the left, choose Workloads.
+3. In the navigation pane, choose Workloads.

 4. Click Create Workload.
 For details, see Creating a Workload.